viclop1597/challenge/README.md

 # challenge - Test Automation - Global Hitss

-This is a test case to navigate to the MercadoLibre website and perform several actions.
+This code is a Python script that automates the process of searching for Playstation 4 products on the MercadoLibre website, filters them by location and sorts them by price in descending order.
+Finally, it displays the name and price of the top 5 products.
-The test script was written in Python and uses Selenium library for web automation.
-We also used ChromeDriver as the web driver.
+The script uses the Selenium library to automate browser actions.
+It also used ChromeDriver as the web driver.
+Overall, this code automates the process of searching for products on the MercadoLibre website, making it easier and faster for users to find what they are looking for.

 ## Test Actions